 Eating well is important at any age, but it's especially critical for adults 70+.
 A healthy diet helps you maintain a healthy weight and can help keep your body strong and healthy.

 A few tweaks to your diet can deliver what you need.
-Here are 6 tips to keep in mind:
+Here are some tips to keep in mind: